-Show colours in the Calendar are set automatically, based on the Name of the show, so that individual shows can be easily identified in the Calendar.
-If you wish, you can select a Background Colour and Text Colour manually by clicking the boxes in the Style section.
+Finally, select a Background Colour and Text Colour by clicking the boxes in the Style section, so that the new show can be easily identified in the Calendar.
 Click the coloured circle icon in the lower right corner to close this pop-up window.

-Finally, click the Add this show button at the top or bottom of the box.
+Click the Add this show button at the top or bottom of the box.
 The new show will now be displayed in the Calendar, with a regular slot if you have chosen to schedule one.